zoransdimic-ai/foundations-of-existence/main-concept.en.md

 These constants and their interrelations constitute the bedrock facts of existence that require no deeper reduction — they are fundamental primitives that are "just so" in order for the universe to exist as a consistent, stable, and ordered system.*

 ---

-[META-PROMPT FOR SECTION II: GEOMETRY AND INTRINSIC STABILITY OF THE SOLITON] Focus on the logical necessity of deriving a lower bound for spatial length.
-Analyze how the strict gradient limitation dE/ds enforces a finite diameter for an energy packet, rendering it an inherently stable spherical soliton without requiring any external ("ambient") nonlinearity of the medium.

 ## II.
 Inherently Stable Energy Soliton and the $E \cdot T = h$ Law